assetswap/doc-meme/features/fee-schedule.md

 ### Base Trading Fees

-Every trade on AssetSwap incurs a trading fee that covers platform operations, liquidity access, AI computational resources, and continuous development.
-New users begin with our standard rate of 2.5% per transaction, which is competitive within the DeFi ecosystem while ensuring sustainable platform growth.
+Every trade on AssetSwap includes a small fee that keeps the platform running smoothly.
+This fee covers the costs of running the platform, accessing token pools for trading, powering the AI that helps you trade, and improving the platform over time.
+New users start with a standard fee of 2.5% per transaction (that means for every $100 you trade, you pay $2.50 in fees).
+This rate is competitive compared to other similar platforms while allowing us to keep improving your trading experience.

 ### How Fees Are Calculated